for Mac OS users only! # if you run into any SSL certification issues, # you may need to run the following command for a Mac OS installation. # $/Applications/Python 3.x/Install Certificates.command import os, ssl if (not os.environ.get('PYTHONHTTPSVERIFY', '') and getattr(ssl, '_create_unverified_c

 sample_means50.
 Plot the data, then describe the shape of this sampling distribution.
 Based on this sampling distribution, what would you guess the mean home price of the population to be?
 Finally, calculate and report the population mean.

-- Change your sample size from 50 to 150, then compute the sampling distribution using the same method as above, and store these means in a new vector called
+- Change your sample size from 50 to 150, then compute the sampling distribution using the same method as above, and store these means in a new object called

 sample_means150.
 Describe the shape of this sampling distribution, and compare it to the sampling distribution for a sample size of 50.
 Based on this sampling distribution, what would you guess to be the mean sale price of homes in Ames?